-Sourcing items, storing that within a warehouse and delivering those items to your door can be a complex problem to solve, many companies spend millions of dollars trying to build supply chain systems to satisfy this task.
+Sourcing items, storing that within a warehouse and delivering those items to your door can be a complex problem to solve.
+Many companies spend millions of dollars trying to build supply chain systems to satisfy this task.
 SPUD is a Vancouver based company that started down that journey.
-SPUD had a local warehouse with a well-trained staff that excelled at the specific requirements for picking, packing and all the rules that were associated with that process.
-However, that was not something they could scale, as a result, they decided to automate a key step of the order fulfillment process.
+SPUD had a local warehouse with a well-trained staff that excelled at the specific requirements for picking, packing and all the rules associated with that process.
+However, that was not something they could scale; as a result, they decided to automate a vital step of the order fulfillment process.
 They decided to automate the order planning process for order fulfillment.
-To do this they needed an efficient planning engine.
+To do this, they needed an efficient planning engine.

-SPUD.ca is a company focused on connecting local producers in a sustainable way with local consumers.
+SPUD.ca is a company focused on sustainably connecting local producers with local consumers.
 To that end, they have a sharp eye for technology and business integrity.Visit Website

 When we engaged with SPUD, they were in the early stages of designing the rules and started down the path of using Azure Logic Apps to start building “business-facing” rule components that can be tweaked by warehouse operations staff.
 While on the surface, a low-code (or no-code) solution can appear appealing for self-management, for critical business systems these solutions often degrade very quickly.
 We reviewed the requirements and proposed a code-base serverless solution with a focus on test automation and deployment automation.
 So that we could still maintain a degree of agility while still preserving rule fidelity.